Isle of Wight Guru

 Whitefield Forest camping is good if you want a woodland location with a short drive to the beaches

-Ninham Country Holidays Park is slightly inland, towards Shanklin (personally I prefer Shanklin to Sandown but others will disagree and they are very near to each other).
-There are decent facilities across its 18 acre site with a swimming pool, sports area, showers, play area, games and TV room.
-They're keen on sustainability so recycling is compulsory and bikes are recommended for getting around the campsite.
+Ninham Country Holidays Park is slightly inland, towards Shanklin (personally I prefer Shanklin to Sandown but others will disagree, and they are very near to each other).
+There are decent facilities across its 12-acre camping area which is part of a 190 acre farm.
+Guests can use the swimming pool, sports area, showers, play area, games and TV room.
+They're keen on sustainability so recycling is compulsory, and bikes are recommended for getting around the campsite.
 Dogs are allowed most of the year, but not during the summer school holidays.

-Price comparison: £193 for a week in August 2022 for a family of four, including an electric hookup.
+Price comparison: £217 for a week in August 2024 for a family of four, including an electric hookup.
+We couldn't find prices for 2025.

 Willow Brook is only open for the school summer holidays and provides a simple camping experience.
-It's got 65 pitches, most of which have electric hook ups.
+It is on the same rural site as Ninham Country Holidays (see above) and has 65 pitches, most of which have electric hook ups.
 There are hot showers, a washing up area and a washing machine/dryer.
 It's a little way inland but you can drive to the beach in less than 10 minutes.

 Campsites in the West Wight (Yarmouth, Freshwater, Alum Bay and Brighstone)